songmeixu/protk/README.rst

 Usage
 =====
-The scripts for ProTK are in the ``protk`` directory in the root of the distribution (this will be changed once the rewrite is complete).
+The scripts for ProTK are in the ``protk2`` directory in the root of the distribution (this will be changed once the rewrite is complete).

 ``ingest.py``: Data ingest